- Mojang struck gold when they created Minecraft - a hugely popular sandbox game that ended up being purchased by Microsoft.

-- Open Minecraft and login with your personal account.
+- Get the Minecraft launcher.
+Open Minecraft and log in with your personal account.

 - Then apply the latest updates, if there are such.

-- Now, if “bad video card drivers” alert is being displayed, just go to your Start Screen and follow the rest of the steps from below.
+- Now, if the “bad video card drivers” alert is being displayed, just go to your Start Screen and follow the rest of the steps below.

 - Press “Wind + X” dedicated keyboard keys and run Device Manager.

-- From there head towards “Graphic Drivers” and uninstall your Nvidia drivers.
+- From there head towards “Graphics Drivers” and uninstall your display drivers.

-- Then go to your manufactures official web site (for example Acer, HP, Dell, and so on) – not on the Nvidia web page.
+- Then go to your manufactures official website (for example Acer, HP, Dell, and so on) – not on the Nvidia/AMD web page.

-- Download from there the drivers indicated by your manufacturer and in the end install these drivers even in Compatibility mode for Windows 7.
-We also recommend this third-party tool (100% safe and tested by us) to automatically download all the outdated drivers on your PC.
+- Download from there the drivers indicated by your manufacturer and in the end, install these drivers even in Compatibility mode for Windows 7.

-Good job; you now know how to make Minecraft work on Windows 8, or Windows 8.1 when using a Nvidia graphic card driver.
+Good job!
+Now you know how to update and make Minecraft work on Windows 10.

 Can’t load a mod in Minecraft